ISISNeutronMuon/InstrumentScripts/general/scans/doc/source/tutorial.rst

   represent a number of frames instead of a monitor count, since waiting for a monitor count is currently unsupported.

-  >>> from general.scans.scans.spec import ascan, dscan
+  >>> from instrument.larmor.scans import ascan, dscan
   >>> ascan(theta, 0, 2, 10, 1)
   Taking a count at theta=0.00 and two theta=3.00 Taking a count at theta=0.20 and two theta=3.00